 Even college football’s “Week Zero” will have some #Pac12AfterDark, as Arizona and Hawaii will get an early start to the 2019 season when they meet Saturday night for an intriguing matchup in Honolulu.

-The game is scheduled to start at 9 p.m.
-ET and will be televised on NBC Sports Network.
-If you want to watch a live stream of the game, you can do so via one of the following cable-free, live-TV streaming services:
+The game is scheduled to start at 10:30 p.m.
+ET and will be televised on CBS Sports Network.
+If you don’t have cable, you can watch a live stream of the game on your computer, phone, Roku, Fire TV Stick or other streaming device via one of the following cable-free, live-TV streaming services:

-You can sign up for “Hulu with Live TV” right here, and you can then watch a live stream of the game on your computer via the Hulu website, or on your phone (Android and iPhone supported), tablet, Roku, Apple TV, Amazon Fire TV, Chromecast, Xbox One, Nintendo Switch, Echo Show, or other streaming device via the Hulu app.
+You can sign up for Hulu with Live TV right here, and you can then watch a live stream of the game on your computer via the Hulu website, or on your phone (Android and iPhone supported), tablet, Roku, Apple TV, Amazon Fire TV, Chromecast, Xbox One, Nintendo Switch, Echo Show, or other streaming device via the Hulu app.

 If you can’t watch live, Hulu With Live TV comes with 50 hours of cloud DVR space, as well as the option to upgrade to “Enhanced Cloud DVR,” which gives you 200 hours of space and the ability to fast-forward through commercials.

 YouTube TV comes with 70-plus live TV channels, including CBS Sports Network.

 You can sign up for YouTube TV right here, and you can then watch a live stream of the game on your computer via the YouTube website, or on your phone (Android and iPhone supported), tablet, Roku, Apple TV, Chromecast, Xbox One or other compatible streaming device via the YouTube app.